 Last week, we mentioned the significant tightness in the Pre-1965 90% U.S. silver coins, one of the most popular forms of silver bullion.
 Many of our competitors will not even accept an order for 90% silver right now.

 However, due to Money Metals Exchange's deep supply lines, we were able to get our hands on some good supply this past week.
+Allowing us to be the best place to buy junk silver at the moment.
 So the premium on Money Metals' 90% silver dropped slightly after weeks of increases on this no-longer-minted product.

 With the price of silver remaining depressed following last month's paper sell-off in the futures market, the sellers of 90% silver coins have all but disappeared, thus creating a significant supply-demand imbalance.
 It will probably take a big rally in the price of silver to draw out more sellers.

 Otherwise, lead-times and higher premiums figure to be the new norm for these pre-1965 dimes, quarters, and half dollars.
 Once we sell through our current inventory, we will likely to have to raise premiums again.

 The U.S. dollar got clobbered last week.
 Continued weakness there would bode well for precious metals.